sciber-io/yubikey-locker/README.md

 Download sciber-yklocker-macos and execute it in a terminal (requires you to keep that terminal window open).

-#### No terminal
+#### Manual install of app
-1. Download sciber-yklocker-macos and io.sciberyklocker.plist to (and then restart computer)
+1. Download sciber-yklocker-macos.pkg from releases and execute it.
+2. Download src/macos/post_install_script.sh and execute it

+Files generated:
-- /Applications/sciber-yklocker-macos
+- /Applications/sciber-yklocker-macos.app
 - /Library/LaunchAgents/io.sciber.sciberyklocker.plist

-#### Intune
+#### Intune install of app
-(You can upload plist files but not sure they are saved to /Library/LaunchAgents)

-possible to upload a shell-script that writes the .plist-file to the correct location?
+- Add an macOS app, upload sciber-yklocker-macos.pkg
+- Add the contents of src/macos/post_install_script.sh to the post-install-script box in Intune

 ### Comandline options (Linux and Mac)